-Fall, 2013
+Fall, 2014

 - This is an honors game theory class; permission is necessary to enroll. - Department policies: Students are responsible for making sure, at the beginning of the term, that they can attend the exams.
 Registering for a course means that you certify that you will be present for the exam (unless one of the explicitly stated exceptions found in the policies arises.)
 All policy procedures may be found in the Undergrad Drop Down menu under Departmental Policies. - The instructor is Professor Andrew Postlewaite (room 458 McNeil building, phone: 898-7350, office hours: Friday 1:30-2:30 or by appointment).
-The grader for the course is Ekim Muyan (McNeil 479; muyan@sas.upenn.edu).
-The class will meet Tuesdays and Thursdays 12:00 1:30 in McNeil 169. - Problem sets will be assigned periodically and will be a nontrivial part of your grade. - There will be a midterm exam around fall break.
+The class will meet Tuesdays and Thursdays 12:00 1:30. - Problem sets will be assigned periodically and will be a nontrivial part of your grade. - There will be a midterm exam around fall break.
 The midterm will count approximately 40% and the final 60% in determining the final grade for the course.
 There will be no makeup exam for the midterm.
-The grade for anyone who does not take the midterm and has a valid excuse will be based on the final exam.
-The final exam is scheduled for 12:00 Wednesday December 18. - The textbook for the course is An Introduction to Game Theory by Osborne (O).
+The grade for anyone who does not take the midterm and has a valid excuse will be based on the final exam. - The textbook for the course is An Introduction to Game Theory by Osborne (O). - There are slides on Blackboard that give a fairly detailed outline of what we will be doing.